aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/send-in-choosen-format/_index.md

     SevenZip
 }
 ```
-Next, you need to create a dropdown list within web form.
-It is pretty simple with [GetEnumSelectList](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.viewfeatures.htmlhelper.getenumselectlist) html helper - no need to generate items with a loop.
+Next, you need to create a dropdown list within the web form.
+It is pretty simple with [GetEnumSelectList](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.viewfeatures.htmlhelper.getenumselectlist) Html helper - no need to generate items with a loop.
 Just put inside your form on `Index.cshtml` following snippet:
 ```html
 <select name="archiveFormat" asp-items="Html.GetEnumSelectList<ArchiveFormat>()"></select>